06/05/2024

 Aura is the second migraine phase, which can last five to 60 minutes.
 Aura can cause stroke-like symptoms including visual disturbances, temporary loss of sight, speech disturbances and numbness or tingling in the body.
 A migraine usually occurs after aura ends.

-Related content: Women have a higher risk for stroke, here’s why
+Related content: Find out why women have a higher risk for stroke

-Some people may get migraine without aura.
-Signs of migraine may include pulsing or throbbing pain on one side of the head, sensitivity to light (photophobia) or sound (phonophobia), or pain that worsens during physical activity.
-Nausea and vomiting are also symptoms of migraine without aura.
+Some people may get migraines without aura.
+Signs of a migraine may include pulsing or throbbing pain on one side of the head, sensitivity to light (photophobia) or sound (phonophobia), or pain that worsens during physical activity.
+Nausea and vomiting are also symptoms of a migraine without aura.

 What is a hemiplegic migraine?

-Hemiplegic migraine is very rare.
-Someone with this type of migraine may experience classic migraine symptoms plus weakness on one side of their body (hemiplegia).
+A hemiplegic migraine is very rare.
+Someone with this type of migraine may experience classic symptoms plus weakness on one side of their body (hemiplegia).
 This type of migraine can run in families.
-Genetic testing is currently only available for hemiplegic migraine.
+Genetic testing is currently only available for a hemiplegic migraine.

 Related content: Should you go to the emergency department for a headache or migraine?